RyanYoung25/TwoArmSoundDemo/README.md

 *******************    STOP   **********************
 ****************************************************

-The demo currently only stops after a core dump which can be done in Unix with CTRL-\
+The demo stops with ctrl-c, the sigint signal.

-I plan to fix this soon.